Goldsworthy Gurney: Other work

 He extended the use of the steam-jet to the cleaning of sewers, bridging his mechanical and medical knowledge in the service of the eradication of cholera in the metropolis; and in dealing with mine fires—notably bringing under control a fire known as the burning waste of Clackmannan, which in 1851 had raged for more than 30 years over an area of 26 acre, at the South Sauchie Colliery near Alloa.
 Gurney injected some 8M cubic feet of chokedamp (a mixture of nitrogen and carbon dioxide) into the mine by means of his steam-jet to extinguish the combustion; and after three weeks, drove water into the mine as a spray from the steam-jet to bring the temperature down from 250 °F to 98 °F. It is reckoned that the value of property saved by the extinguishing of this fire was £200,000.

 He further improved the problematical lighting of theatres which used limelight, with his invention of the Bude-Light.
 Using a standard flame producer such as an oil lamp and by adding oxygen directly into the flame he produced a dramatically increased bright white light.
 A system of prisms and lenses distributed light to every room of his Castle house.
 Bude-Lights were fitted in the House of Commons—where it is said that he replaced 280 candles with three such lamps, which lit the House for sixty years until the arrival of electricity—as well as along Pall Mall and in Trafalgar Square where recently refurbished replicas of the two styles originally used can be seen.

 He extended his work to lighthouse lamps, innovating in the choice of source, the use of lenses, and the introduction of identifying on-off patterns enabling seafarers to identify which lighthouse it was they saw flashing.

 The Gurney Stove, another invention which he patented in 1856, was extensively used to heat a wide variety of buildings.
 The stove's most interesting feature is the use of external ribs to increase the surface area of the stove available for heat transfer.
-A number of these stoves are still in use to this day, in the cathedrals of Ely, Durham, Chester, Hereford and Peterborough.
+A number of these stoves are still in use to this day, in the cathedrals of Ely, Durham, Chester, Hereford and Peterborough.Two are also in use at Tewkesbury Abbey in Gloucestershire.

 Arising from his successes with mine ventilation he was commissioned in 1852 to improve the gas lighting, heating, and especially the ventilation systems for the new Houses of Parliament at Westminster.
 Although he had some success in moving air around the palace buildings, ridding the legislature of the foul smell of the Thames was beyond his skill.